Willie Bosket: Subsequent crimes

 A year after he began serving his sentence for the two murders, Bosket escaped from the youth facility.
 He was caught after two hours, tried as an adult for the escape and sentenced to four years in state prison.
 He was returned to the Division of Youth in 1979, and was released in 1983.
 After 100 days he was arrested when a man living in his apartment complex claimed Bosket had robbed and assaulted him.
 Then while awaiting trial on that crime, Bosket assaulted several court officers.
 He was found guilty of attempted assault for the dispute in the apartment and sentenced to seven years in prison.

 At this point, his escape from the youth facility nearly came back to haunt him.
 He was 16 years old at the time, meaning he was now considered an adult for criminal purposes.
 In New York, escaping from a correctional facility is a felony, even if the facility is a youth facility.
 If he had been convicted of assaulting the court officers, it would have been his third felony conviction.
 Under New York's habitual offender law, he was facing an automatic sentence of 25 years to life.
 However, he was acquitted.

 Convinced that he would die in prison, Bosket took out his rage on correction officers, getting into numerous altercations.
 Arrested for one of those incidents, he was convicted of assault and arson, and sentenced to 25 years to life.
 In 1989, he was sentenced to an additional 25-years-to-life sentence for stabbing corrections officer Earl Porter at the maximum-security Shawangunk Correctional Facility.
 After the 1988 assault, Bosket was transferred to Woodbourne Correctional Facility, where in April 1989 he drew a third 25-years-to-life sentence for assaulting a correction officer with a chain.
 All three sentences are consecutive.
-His earliest possible release date is September 16, 2062, when he will be 100 years old–all but assuring that he will die in prison.
+His earliest possible release date is September 16, 2062, when he will be 99 years old.